RKelln/5-directions/data_in_practice/companion.md

 The majority of audio datasets are for natural language text-to-speech learning.
 These have limited use to artists generally, but there are a few well known non-voice datasets.

 #### Speech:
-* [Common Voice](https://voice.mozilla.org/en/datasets) open source multi-language dataset of voices
+* [Common Voice](https://voice.mozilla.org/en/datasets): open source multi-language dataset of voices.
-* [Open Speech and Language Resources](http://www.openslr.org/resources.php) particularly the [LibriSpeech](http://www.openslr.org/12/) a 1000 hour dataset of read English
+* [Open Speech and Language Resources](http://www.openslr.org/resources.php): particularly the [LibriSpeech](http://www.openslr.org/12/) a 1000 hour dataset of read English.
-* [The Spoken Wikipedia Corpora](https://nats.gitlab.io/swc/) hundreds of hours of aligned audio to text in multiple languages
+* [The Spoken Wikipedia Corpora](https://nats.gitlab.io/swc/): hundreds of hours of aligned audio to text in multiple languages.

 #### Other audio:
-* [AudioSet](https://research.google/tools/datasets/audioset/) labelled 10 second sound clips from YouTube videos
+* [AudioSet](https://research.google/tools/datasets/audioset/): labelled 10 second sound clips from YouTube videos.
-* [NSynth](https://magenta.tensorflow.org/datasets/nsynth) musical notes from a thousand synthesized instruments
+* [NSynth](https://magenta.tensorflow.org/datasets/nsynth): musical notes from a thousand synthesized instruments.
-* [Free Music Archive](https://freemusicarchive.org/) free music search engine (no dataset)
+* [Free Music Archive](https://freemusicarchive.org/): free music search engine (no dataset).

 <a href="#top" class="doc-nav top">back to top</a>